 You can claim on expenditure for producing the concert or series up to the first performance, as well as travel to and from a venue which is not the usual venue of the company.

-You may claim a series of performances with one claim if a letter of intention is submitted to HMRC before the first performance.
+You may claim a series of performances in a single claim if a letter of intention is submitted to HMRC before the first performance.

-Orchestra Tax Relief is claimed by the Orchestra Production Company for each accounting period through the Corporation Tax Self-Assessment process (CTSA).
-The orchestra production company must complete the relevant section on the Corporation Tax Return (CT600).
+Orchestra Tax Relief is claimed by the production company for each accounting period through your Corporation Tax Return (CT600).

-You'll need to calculate if the concert has made a profit or loss and determine whether any loss can be surrendered for a cash tax credit.
+You'll need to calculate if the concert has made a profit or loss to determine whether any loss can be surrendered for a cash tax credit or used to reduce your tax bill.

 HMRC has a specific approach for calculating an orchestra production trade's taxable profit or loss.